floledermann/stimsrv/README.md

     pause({
       message: "Hello from stimsrv",
-      store: true  // by default, the pause task is not stored - store it so that we have some data })
+      store: true  // by default, response data for the pause task is not stored
+                   // enable storage so that we have some data })

   ]